-- Zero offset: defined as the signal caused by changes in the instrument temperature.
+- Zero offset: This is defined as the signal caused by changes in the instrument temperature.
 The zero offset is measured for each instrument as part of the observation sequence when possible.
-For instruments that are not capable of obtaining a zero offset with each observation, it is measured at night and subtracted from daytime values (McArthur, 2005).
-The average values of zero offset compared to the radiation values performed during the day are rather small, representing 0.3 % and 0.02 % of the SWD and DIR signals for 1000 W m-2, respectively (García Cabrera, 2011).

-- Cleaning operations: as remarked in Sect.
+For instruments that are not capable of obtaining a zero offset with each observation, it is measured at night and subtracted from day-time values (McArthur, 2005).
+The average values of zero offset compared to the radiation values performed during the day are rather small, representing 0.3 % and 0.02 % of the SWD and DIR signals for 1000 W m-2, respectively (García Cabrera, 2011). - Cleaning operations: As remarked in Sect.
 3.4, daily cleaning of domes is performed.
 Some artificial shadows are caused when the observers perform these operations.
-Data corresponding to cleaning activities are identified and removed from the database (Figure 8).

-- 10 - Exceptional situations: shadows or gaps in raw data are also observed due to exceptional situations, such as severe weather, repairing of instruments and maintenance operations, etc. Data stored during these non-operational periods are also removed from the database.
+Data corresponding to cleaning activities are identified and removed from the database (Fig. 8). - Exceptional situations: Shadows or gaps in raw data are also observed due to exceptional situations, such as severe weather, repairing of instruments and maintenance operations, etc. Data stored during these nonoperational periods are also removed from the database.

-Quality Control (QC) 4.2
+4.2 Quality control (QC)

-Once the corrections are made a Dep data file is obtained, that will be used to perform the quality control (QC) tests.
-The IZA QC procedure has two main parts, the recommended BSRN controls, and the comparison with simulations with radiative transfer models (RTMs).
-15
+Once the corrections are made, a Dep data file is obtained, which will be used to perform the quality control (QC) tests.
+The IZA QC procedure has two main parts: the recommended BSRN controls and the comparison with simulations with radiative transfer models (RTMs).